Ether-YiTseWu/Intelligent-Systems/README.md

 # Intelligent-Systems
 ## Overview
 A NTOU-NCE Master's Program.
 There are some projects of intelligent systems, including evolutionary computation, fuzzy system and neural networks.
+These projects are not completed by Matlab toolbox, instead, by my own programming skill.
 >

 ## Mind Map